 Tuition assistance may be provided to active parishioners of Blessed Sacrament Catholic Church.
 The application for consideration for tuition assistance must be made through the church, not the school.
-Please refer to the scbss.org website for the criteria, application, and instructions.
+Please refer to the school website for the criteria, application, and instructions.
 Families must be considered "active parishioners at BSCC" to be considered for an award.

-Elizabeth Ann Seton Grant and Bishop's Fund
+Elizabeth Ann Seton Grant